 Now the only things you require are a powerful computer and a VR headset.
 The former is necessary for the data to be run at a resolution that can pass for a screen a mere inch from your eyeballs!
 Microsoft’s beta test results of the feature saw minimum specs being listed like i5-8400 or Ryzen 5 1500X paired with a GTX 1080.

 A Winter Wonderland

-In the same way that you can enjoy slots games in Pakistan without moving from your bedroom on the other side of the world, you can experience snow in real time and true-to-life ice coverage thanks to this Flight Simulator update.
+In the same way that you can enjoy games without moving from your bedroom on the other side of the world, you can experience snow in real time and true-to-life ice coverage thanks to this Flight Simulator update.